-Experimental evidence from a financial reform of India's employment guarantee scheme
+Can e-governance reduce capture of public programmes?
+Experimental evidence from India’s employment guarantee scheme in Bihar

-The reform changed the traditional fund flow practice by instead conditioning funds disbursement for wage payments on incurred expenditure as reflected in worker detail entry on a new electronic platform.
+This study by Abhijit Banerjee, Esther Duflo, Clément Imbert, Santhosh Mathew and Rohini Pande reports on a field experiment that evaluated an e-governance reform of the fund flow system for MGNREGS.
 This reform reduced the number of administrative tiers associated with wage disbursement and changed the informational requirements for requesting and disbursing programme funds.

 The study findings show that the intervention reduced MGNREGS spending, left employment and wages unchanged and delayed labour payments.
 On the one hand, these results are disappointing because the intervention aimed at increasing employment and facilitating the fund flow.
 On the other hand, the fact that spending decreased by 25 per cent with no effect on employment or on wages paid (apart from delays) suggests that the intervention reduced leakages of MGNREGS funds by a large margin.

 This study has been funded under 3ie’s Social Protection Thematic Window with support from DFID.
 Ten research teams were awarded grants under this grant window to evaluate key social protection interventions in Africa, Asia and Latin America.